vezel-dev/zig-sdk/doc/usage.md

 Next, create a
 [`global.json`](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json)
-in the root of your repository and add the `Vezel.Zig.Sdk` entry under the `msbuild-sdks` property:
+file in the root of your repository and add the `Vezel.Zig.Sdk` entry under the `msbuild-sdks` property:

 ```json